There are various items in-game that can be used to disguise yourself. These include wigs, contacts, shrouds, ponchos, helmets, and much more.

 Simply throwing on a helmet does not magically make everyone in the room, or anyone who has met you and seen what you are wearing or how you talk forget who you are.

-Players who wish to effectively utilize disguising material should be changing their @shortdesc, clothing, @voice and @Look_place.
+Players who wish to effectively utilize disguising material should be changing their @shortdesc, clothing, @voice and @Look_place, using @holdback, updating their @describe, and using the 'appear' command.
 Many disguises will automatically change your @describe message while you are wearing them.
 This process of changing aspects of your character can be quickly automated with @macros, should you find yourself having to switch things regularly.
-If you are disguised and someone still recognizes you because you did not change your @voice, that is fair game!

 You should strive to not only disguise yourself from the other character, but also the other player!
 If they can't OOCly guess who you are via meta cues such as recognizing your characters clothing, you have won half the battle.

-SEE ALSO: help subterfuge skills help skills help stats *Last Updated: 02/20/19 by Fengshui*
+SEE ALSO: help subterfuge skills help skills help stats help expose help appear *Last Updated: 03/01/20 by Fengshui*